grafana/loki/docs/sources/community/maintaining/release/8-tag-release.md

     ```

 1. After a tag has been pushed, GitHub CI will create release assets and open a release draft for every pushed tag.
    - This will take ~10-20 minutes.
    - You can monitor this by viewing the drone build on the commit for the release tag.
-	- It also creates PR to update helm charts.
+   - It also creates a PR to update the Helm charts.
 Example [PR](https://github.com/grafana/loki/pull/10479).
 Review and merge it.